 A native of New Waterford, NS.
 Kevin is a graduate of Dalhousie (B.Sc.
 Honours Psychology), Saint Mary’s (M.Sc. in Applied Psychology) and Queen’s (PhD in Organizational Psychology) universities.
 He currently holds the Canada Research Chair in Occupational Health Psychology and is a Professor in the Department of Psychology.
 Kevin is a Fellow of the Canadian Psychological Association, the Association for Psychological Science and the Society for Industrial Organizational Psychology.
 His research interests include leadership and occupational health psychology

-Marc Patry joined the Psychology Department at Saint Mary's University in 2005 and is beginning his first term as Chairperson starting in September 2013.
+Marc Patry joined the Psychology Department at Saint Mary's University in 2005.
 His current research includes work on law and public policy, correctional psychology, and teaching and learning.

 Skye Stephens joined the Department of Psychology as an Assistant Professor in 2016.
 She completed her Ph.D. in Clinical Psychology at Ryerson University and her predoctoral psychology internship at St. Joseph’s Healthcare Hamilton.
 She has research and clinical interests in Clinical-Forensic Psychology.
 To date, her research has focused on sexual offending, specifically the role of atypical sexual interests in victim selection and sexual recidivism.
 Her other research interests are: paraphilias and hypersexuality in forensic and non-forensic populations; sexual violence prevention; criminal careers and desistance in those who have committed sexual offences; and the assessment and treatment of psychosis in forensic populations.